maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 To confirm if the PHP scripts are connecting to Maxima navigate to the `STACK configuration page`.
 Choose the link to the healthcheck script.

+The CAS-debug option in the STACK settings will provide a very verbose output which is indispensable at this stage.
+Turn this off for production servers, as it is wasteful of storage, particularly when caching results.

-This script checks the following.
+The healthcheck script checks the following.

 * Check LaTeX is being converted correctly?
 Check [MathJax](../Developer/Mathjax.md) or other LaTeX converter.
 * Can PHP call external applications?
 No, then change PHP settings.
 * Can PHP call Maxima?
-No, check the settings in the STACK plugin, and look carefully at the calls being made.
-You may need to explicitly set a path to the Maxima executable if PHP can't find it automatically.
-Do you have permission to run this as the web server?
+No, then see below.
 * Graph plotting.
-Are auto-generated plots being created correctly.
+Are auto-generated plots being created correctly?
 There should be two different graphs.
 If not, check the gnuplot settings, and directory permissions.

-The CAS-debug option in the STACK settings will provide a very verbose output which is indispensable at this stage.
-Turn this off for production servers, as it is wasteful of storage, particularly when caching results.
+If PHP does not connect to Maxima then this checklist might help.

+1. Maxima version.
+If you have installed more than one version of Maxima on your machine you will probably need to choose one explicitly.
+2. If you get the following error `loadfile: failed to load /usr/share/maxima/5.32.1/share/draw/draw.lisp` then remove the optional libraries from `Load optional Maxima libraries:`.
+Set this to blank and re-try the healthceck.

 ## Maxima optional packages